How to improve emotional wellness and well-being

 Emotional wellness is essential for a happy, fulfilled life.
 Yet all too often, life's stressors take center stage in our minds, pushing our emotional wellbeing to the side.

-There are many different factors that contribute to our emotional well-being, from our relationships and connections, to our sleep and diet, and activities and hobbies you care about.
+There are many different factors that contribute to our emotional well-being, from our relationships and connections, to our sleep, diet and activities and hobbies you care about.

 Tending to our emotional well-being and health is an ever-changing, lifelong process.
 And even a little work can go a long way.
 Here are several ways to improve your emotional well-being: